awslabs/kubeflow-manifests/examples/aws/cognito/README.md

     - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - A command line tool for interacting with AWS services.
     - [eksctl](https://eksctl.io/introduction/#installation) - A command line tool for working with EKS clusters.
     - [kubectl](https://kubernetes.io/docs/tasks/tools) - A command line tool for working with Kubernetes clusters.
     - [yq](https://mikefarah.gitbook.io/yq) - A command line tool for YAML processing.
-(For Linux environments, use the wget plain binary installation)
+(For Linux environments, use the [wget plain binary installation](https://mikefarah.gitbook.io/yq/#wget))
     - [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) - A command line tool to customize Kubernetes objects through a kustomization file.

 2. Created an EKS cluster
     - If you do not have an existing cluster, run the following command to create an EKS cluster.
 More details about cluster creation via `eksctl` can be found [here](https://eksctl.io/usage/creating-and-managing-clusters/).
-    - Substitute values for the CLUSTER_NAME and AWS_REGION in the script below
+    - Substitute values for the CLUSTER_NAME and CLUSTER_REGION in the script below
         ```
         export CLUSTER_NAME=$CLUSTER_NAME
-        export CLUSTER_REGION=$AWS_REGION
+        export CLUSTER_REGION=$CLUSTER_REGION
         eksctl create cluster \
         --name ${CLUSTER_NAME} \
         --version 1.19 \